Gobiodon

 Gobiodon is a genus of gobies also known as coral gobies or "clown gobies" (which can also mean the related genus Microgobius).
-Generally, coral gobies, unlike the rest of the family Gobiidae, are not burrowers, but instead prefer to inhabit the branches of certain Acropora or similar hard corals.
+Unlike the rest of the family Gobiidae, coral gobies, are not burrowers, instead they inhabit the branches of Acropora or similar hard corals.

-As a group, they have a general fusiform shape and are small, most ranging about 6 cm, though there are exceptions.
+As a group, they are small, most ranging about 6 cm, with exceptions.
+They have a fusiform shape.

 Gobiodon burdigalicus from the Burdigalian (Miocene) of southwestern India is the first fossil (otoliths) record of this genus.

+Species

+Accepted species in this genus include: